RobRendell/firebase-rtdb-types/packages/server/README.md

 bindings are better than the ones that come standard with Firebase, validating the string paths used to access data and inferring the type of the data stored there.

-The core to using `better-firebase-rtdb-types-server` lies in you defining a TypeScript type that accurately represents the structure of your Firebase Realtime Database at the root level.
+The core to using `better-firebase-rtdb-types-server` lies in you defining a base TypeScript type that accurately represents the structure of your Firebase Realtime Database at the root level.
 This is used as the generic parameter for this package's exported `TypedDatabase` type.

-Once you assign your Firebase `database` instance to a variable of type `TypedDatabase` with a generic parameter of your root type, subsequent accesses to the database using that variable will be strongly typed.
+Once you assign your Firebase `database` instance to a variable of type `TypedDatabase` with a generic parameter of your base type, subsequent accesses to the database using that variable will be strongly typed.

 ## Installation